rj-price/eda_dashboard/README.md

 - Ensure CSV files are properly formatted with headers
 - Numeric data should be clean and consistent
 - Large datasets may take longer to process
-- For optimal visualisation, limit heatmap selection to related variables

 <br>